MinecraftForge/Documentation/docs/concepts/registries.md

 Creating Custom Registries
 -------------------

-Custom registries are created by using `RegistryBuilder` during the `RegistryEvent.NewRegistry` event.
+Custom registries are created by using `RegistryBuilder` during the `RegistryEvent$NewRegistry` event.
 The class `RegistryBuilder` takes certain parameters (such as the name, the `Class` of its values, and various callbacks for different events happening on the registry).
 Calling `RegistryBuilder#create` will result in the registry being built, registered to the `RegistryManager`, and returned to the caller for additional processing.

 The `Class` of the value of the registry must implement `IForgeRegistryEntry`, which defines that `#setRegistryName` and `#getRegistryName` can be called on the objects of that class.
 It is recommended to extend `ForgeRegistryEntry`, the default implementation instead of implementing the interface directly.
 When `#setRegistryName(String)` is called with a string, and that string does not have an explicit namespace, its namespace will be set to the current modid.

 The Forge registries can be accessed through the `ForgeRegistries` class.
-All registries, Forge-provided or custom, can be retrieved by calling `GameRegistry.findRegistry(Class)` with the appropriate class for the registry.
-For example, the registry for `Block`s can be retrieved by calling `GameRegistry.findRegistry(Block.class)`.
+Any other registries can be stored and cached during their associated `RegistryEvent$Register`.

 [ResourceLocation]: resources.md#resourcelocation
 [events]: ../events/intro.md